fusepool/attic-ecsutils/README.md

 ===========

 This component provides utility commands for
-- uploading and deletion of RDF data into the content graph
+- upload of RDF data into the ECS (content graph)
-- creation of textual data for indexing and retrieval from the ECS
+- enrichment of patent documents and PubMed articles by addition of sioc:content property for indexing and dc.subject properties between documents and entities extracted from transformation of XML data into RDF or extracted by NLP components (enhancements)
-- linking of entities from enhancements or transformations
+- smushing equivalent uris by one uri as target uri to substitute all the aliases that appear as subjects or objects in triples.

 To compile the engine run